-The scan is a way of checking for possible problems with your pregnancy.
-It is a screening test.
-This means it may show up problems that would then need to be checked by other tests.
-A scan cannot pick up all problems.
+The scan is a way of checking that your baby appears to be developing as expected.
+This means it may show up unexpected findings that would then need to be checked by other tests.
+A scan cannot find all conditions screened for.